GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 or other grids will need a mechanism for users to decode what the colors represent.
 Typically, we do this by adding a color scale bar on the outside (or inside) of the map boundaries.
 The module :doc:`psscale` places the color scale bar, with location and size determined by the **-D** attributes.
-As for other map features we must specify the reference point and any adjustments to it first, then supply suitable required and optional modifiers:
+As for other map features we must specify the reference and anchor points and any adjustments to them, then supply suitable required and optional modifiers:

 #.
 Give dimensions of color bar.
 Use **+w**\ *length*/*width* to specify the full width and height of the bar.